Allen Toussiant: Defining Success In the !970s

 An Almost Imperceptible Motion

 For his final album for Warner Brothers in 1978, Motion, Toussaint was lured away from his many production projects by the clout of the outside producer assigned to make it happen, Jerry Wexler, and was not offended in the least to be removed from shot-calling on his own record.
 As he told Hannusch back in the 1980s, “I’d have to say I prefer someone else to produce my records.
 They can see things more objectively.”
 And, while that may have reduced the load somewhat for Toussaint, it certainly was no guarantee of the ultimate success of the project.

-Although Sea-Saint was a first rate facility with plenty of great musicians on hand, Wexler obviously thought Toussaint needed things done to industry standard and set up operations at Cherokee Recording in Hollywood to track the music, calling in some of the best studio players from both coasts (including several Steely Dan alums).
+Although Sea-Saint was a first rate facility with plenty of great musicians on hand, Wexler obviously thought Toussaint needed things done to a "higher" industry standard and set up operations at Cherokee Recording in Hollywood to track the music, calling in some of the best studio players from both coasts (including several Crusaders and Steely Dan champs).
 Toussaint played electric piano on the sessions, with the outstanding Richard Tee on acoustic, and arranged the horns on our featured number and two others.
 For material, Wexler and Toussaint chose mostly recent originals and one overlooked tune from early in his career, “Lover of Love”, originally recorded by Lee Dorsey in 1958, as well as by Art Neville, a bit later.
 The vocals were done separately at Sea-Saint.

 “Viva la Money” (Allen Toussaint)